invaribreak-labs/invaribreak-labs/README.md

 # Invaribreak Labs

-Invariant-based protocol risk analyses focused on attack surfaces, incentive failures, and lawful exploit paths.
+**Invaribreak Labs is an invariant-based protocol risk analysis framework** focused on attack surfaces, incentive failures, and *lawful exploit paths*.

 ## Overview

-Invaribreak Labs publishes structured analyses of protocol failure modes under explicit assumptions and invariants.
+Invaribreak Labs publishes structured analyses of how protocols fail once their underlying assumptions or invariants no longer hold.

-The work here is not centered on individual vulnerabilities alone, but on **how systems fail once their underlying assumptions no longer hold**, including:
+Rather than centering on isolated vulnerabilities, the work here focuses on **system-level failure modes**, including:

 * protocol attack surfaces created by design constraints,
 * incentive misalignments that lead to rational but harmful behavior,
-* exploit paths that arise from lawful use of protocol rules.
+* exploit and extraction paths arising from *lawful use of protocol rules*.

-All analyses are presented in a consistent structure to support review, discussion, and reuse.
+All analyses follow a consistent structure to support comparison, reuse, and citation across systems.

 ## Scope

-This repository contains:
+This repository documents:

-* protocol-level risk analyses,
+* protocol-level risk analyses under explicit assumptions,
-* recurring failure patterns observed across systems,
+* recurring structural failure patterns observed across systems,
 * invariant assumptions and their breakpoints,
-* documented exploit paths that do not rely on undefined behavior.
+* lawful exploit paths that do not rely on undefined behavior, privileged access, or rule violations.

 ## What this repository is not